angehung5/canopy-app/README.md

 | `ddepspecgas_opt`   | user set option to select species for NetCDF gas dry deposition output (`0`: all species, or e.g., `1-31`: for one species selected according to ID number - Table 2 and the specific gas chemical mechanism (e.g., RACM2) (default: 0; ID number for single species selection only used if `infmt_opt=0`).
 Note:  The single number species option should match that desired species from select chemical mechanism option (`chemmechgas_opt`), and not be greater than the total number of species within that gas chemical mechanism option used (`chemmechgas_tot`).         |
 | `chemmechgas_opt`   | user set option to select gas chemical mechanism and gas species mapping including transported species.  (`0`: Default = RACM2 mechanism; Only option currently).
 | `chemmechgas_tot`   | user set option to define total number of gas species in select gas chemical mechanism (`chemmechgas_opt`) including transported species.  (`31`: Default = RACM2 mechanism; Only option currently).
+| `hyblev1`   | user set real value of approximate height AGL of input 1st hybrid model layer associated with input `tmp_hyblev1` ( Default = 20 meters associated with GFSv16; Best used to approximate constant ambient temperature lapse rate with `tmp2m`, particularly in global appliations with areas of extreme soil or skin/surface temperature gradients).

 **\*\*** If `modres` >> `flameh` then some error in WAF calculation will be incurred.
 Suggestion is to use relative fine `modres` (at least <= 0.5 m) compared to average flame heights (e.g., ~ 1.0 m) if WAF is required.